ILIAS-eLearning/ILIAS/tests/README.md

 - Other conditions which must exist for the method

 If assumptions are made about a state, the code should be tested that it is not behaving in a wrong way when the assumption is not true.
-For example a plain has to expand the wheels before landing or the plain will most likely be destroyed after the landing.
-Therefore, a plain must transition into the right state before doing a certain action.
+For example a plane has to expand the wheels before landing or the plane will most likely be destroyed after the landing.
+Therefore, a plane must transition into the right state before doing a certain action.
 This situations must be tested or it is almost certain that something goes wrong in the future.

 ```php